sudheshk/TISensorToEventHub_WindowsForm/README.md

 * Connect your TI Sensor to your windows 8 machine with bluetooth connectivity.
 Go to Settings -> Bluetooth -> You'll see SensorTag as a device to pair.
 Click on Pair.
 When asked for password, use 0.
 [0 is the default password for these sensor tags].
 Once you see this sensor connected as a bluetooth device, you are all set to send data to your eventhub.

-* Run SensorTagToEventHub.exe from the list of files in DeploymentFiles folder that you copied from the github respository.
+* Run SensorTagToEventHub.exe.
+It is an exe in the DeploymentFiles folder that you copied from the github respository.

 * Click on "Send Data to Eventhub" button.
 If your TI sensor is connected properly to your windows 8 machine via bluetooth, this desktop app with start sending data to your eventhub.
 Note- To be on the safer side, please remove and re-pair the TI sensor to your windows 8 device everytime you start a new demo (esp. after your computer is waking up from sleep)